Waaal/BobaOS/doc/boot/Boot.md

 | 5 | 3 | CHS value of last absolute sector |
 | 8 | 4 | LBA of First sector |
 | 12 | 4 | Numbers of sectors |
+*Note: Partition entrys are probably obsolete.
+Not needed IN THE BOOTLOADER on modern systems.*
 ## Check for LBA
 ```assembly
 mov ah, 0x41